YehudaGold/context-component/README.md

 export default ThemeContext.connect(otherComponent, mapContextToProps);
 ```
 The class `connect` HOC takes three parameters:

-* WrappedComponent - the component to connect.
+* WrappedComponent - The component to connect.
-* mapContextToProps - callback with two parameters `context` and `ownProps`, and return object of props.
+* mapContextsToProps - Callback with two parameters `context[]` and `ownProps`, and return object of props.
 Enabling you to transform rename and pick the relevant values from the context.
-* options - optional options object with the keys:
+* options - Optional object with the keys:
-    * memo - memorize the component to not rerender if there aren't changes to props or context (shallow compare), defaulted to true.
+    * memo - Memorize the component to not rerender if there aren't changes to props or context.
+    Boolean or function value, defaulted to true (shallow equally check), can be set to a custom equally check.
-    * forwardRef - forward the ref prop to the WrappedComponent ref, defaulted to false.
+    * forwardRef - Forward the ref prop to the WrappedComponent ref.
+Boolean value defaulted to 'false'.
 ---

 Or consuming the context by rendering the `ContextComponent.Consumer`: